volles-kaennchen/volles-kaennchen/README.md

 ### Hi gorgeous.. 👋

+## computers are just rocks we tricked into thinking
+ by putting lightning inside of them.

 🌱 stubborn girl in the middle of her 20s

 👯 young entusiasm - with tendency to chaos ⚡